 - ATMs should be scanned at minimum once per day; ideally at least two scans per day spaced at least 12 hours apart;

 - ATMs should be scanned within minutes of an ATM being opened for service and again within minutes of the ATM being closed – this presents the largest opportunity for someone to install malicious software onto the ATM with physical access.

 This approach effectively reduces the breach detection gap, the amount of time between the first execution of malware and its discovery, and shrinks it to a defined and managed period of time to mitigate damage.

 Infocyte HUNT is the only automated threat hunting technology on the market today that can address the above needs without straining IT resources:

 - Scans can be scheduled to run multiple times per day (even hourly, if desired)

 - Scans have almost no load on the endpoint – they typically last 1-3 minutes

 - Scans are agentless, so no ATM vendor support warranty is voided or at risk as the bank/institution is not installing new defensive software that can interfere with the operation of the ATM

 - Scans can be triggered to run by an external system such as SEIM, where events related to ATMs being opened/closed or external media connected can be seen

-The security problem inherent in ATMs will continue to worsen for banks and related financial institutions and entities until there is an acceptance that reliance on defenses alone are insufficient to protect consumers and the integrity of the financial transaction processes.
-However there is a solution.
-Infocyte HUNT offers a proactive stance, and equips financial institutions to confirm their malware status on-demand.
+The security problem inherent in ATMs will continue to worsen for banks and related financial institutions and entities until there is an acceptance that reliance on defenses alone is insufficient to protect consumers and the integrity of the financial transaction processes.
+However, there is a solution.
+Infocyte HUNT offers a proactive stance and equips financial institutions to confirm their malware status on-demand.